matwilso/maml_numpy/README.md

 netoutB = forward(inputB, fast_weights)
 lossB = loss_func(netoutB, labelB)

-# then you would plug this lossB in an optimize like Adam to optimize
+# then you would plug this lossB in an optimizer like Adam to optimize
 # w.r.t. to the original weights.  fast_weights are basically just a temporary
 # thing to see how gradient descent on the inner lossA led to update them.
 # The only state that is retained between iterations of MAML are the